googleapis/google-cloud-ruby/google-cloud-speech/README.md

 # Ruby Client for the Cloud Speech-to-Text API

-API Client library for the Cloud Speech-to-Text API

-Google Speech-to-Text enables developers to convert audio to text by applying powerful neural network models in an easy-to-use API.
-The API recognizes more than 120 languages and variants to support your global user base.
-You can enable voice command-and-control, transcribe audio from call centers, and more.
-It can process real-time streaming or prerecorded audio, using Google's machine learning technology.
+Converts audio to text by applying powerful neural network models.

 Actual client classes for the various versions of this API are defined in _versioned_ client gems, with names of the form `google-cloud-speech-v*`.